bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `RSB` reads a data byte from the spectrometer bus.
 The adr parameter specifies the address to read the byte from and may range of 0 to 255 inclusive.
 If adr is omitted RNMR will prompt for it with a default of 0.
+## RSTBUF
+Restore buffer values from file

+Category: Misc.

+Format: `RSTBUF` fspec buf

+Defaults: temp 1

+Description:
+`RSTBUF` restores buffer values from a file fspec written using `SAVBUF` and applies them to processing buffer buf.
+If no fspec is provided RNMR will prompt for it with temp as a default.
+If no bufer is specified RNMR will not prompt for it and will apply the loaded values to processing buffer 1 (the visible process buffer).
 ## RSTLCK
 Restore lock values from file